Diclofenac sodium (topical)

 Apply to clean, dry skin.
 Do not apply to open skin wounds or infections.

-Dispense 10 drops at a time.
-Spread evenly around front, back and sides of the affected each time before applying the next 10 drops until you complete 40 drops. (for Pennsaid 1%)
+Pennsaid 1%: Dispense 10 drops at a time.
+Spread evenly around front, back and sides of the affected area each time before applying the next 10 drops for a total of 40 drops.

-Prime the pump of the bottle by pushing down fully 4 times.
+Pennsaid 2%: Prime the pump of the bottle by pushing down fully 4 times.
 Discard any solution that comes during the priming process.
 Then press the pump 2 times completely to get one dose.
-Spread evenly around front, back and sides of the affected area (for Pennsaid 2%).
+Spread evenly around front, back and sides of the affected area.

-Use the dosing card for each application of the product. (for Voltaren Gel and Voltaren Arthritis Pain).
+Voltaren Gel and Voltaren Arthritis Pain: Use the dosing card for each application of the product.

 Do not get into your eyes, nose or mouth.